- Academy Color Encoding System (ACES)

 The ultimate rendering space

 Why would we render in one color space and display in another ?
 What is the point ?
 Remember the Rendering Space and the Display Space ?
-That they do NOT have to be the same.
+Well they do NOT have to be the same.
 It is something that surprises a lot of people but, yes, rendering within different primaries will NOT give the SAME result.

 Rendering in Linear – sRGB or ACEScg will not give the same image.
 Many supervisors have told me : “What is the point in rendering in a different color space if we do NOT have the monitor to show it ?”
 But they are mistaken.
 It makes complete sense to render in one color space and view it in another.